sobjornstad/tabularium/docs/manual.md

 for each part of the occurrence would be, but it is a great deal easier to use when entering a large number of occurrences.

-If you are adding a large number of entries or occurrences to the same source at once, it may be useful to copy the source (and volume, if applicable) part to the clipboard (e.g., `CB 2.`) so you can paste it every time you add occurrences.
+The source that you most recently used will be autofilled to make it easier to add a lot of entries with the same source.

 ### UOF